vvcdev/alt-q-for-edge/README.md

 # Tab Switcher Extension

-This is a simple Chrome extension designed to enhance your tab navigation experience by allowing you to switch between the current tab and the last active tab using the keyboard shortcut Alt + Q.
+This is a simple Chrome extension designed to enhance your tab navigation experience by allowing you to switch between the current tab and the last active tab using the keyboard shortcut Alt+Q.

 ## Features

 - Switch between the current tab and the last active tab with a single keyboard shortcut.
+- Persistent tab tracking even after browser restart.
+- Always remembers your last active tab for reliable switching.
+- Works 24/7 on any website.
 - Lightweight and easy to use.

 ## Installation